Understanding Animal-Assisted Therapy

 What is Animal-Assisted Therapy?

 Animals used in AAT are specially trained to participate in the counseling process.
-Their calm presence and ability to bond and respond to clients’ emotional states provides clients to express themselves through safe, therapeutic physical interaction.
+Their calm presence and ability to bond and respond to clients’ emotional states allow clients to express themselves through safe, therapeutic physical interaction.
 It is that connection that leads to emotional healing.

 AAT animals are trained for the specific counseling environments in which they may work.
 They are trained to remain calm amidst busy, noisy environments like hospitals or in stressful situations.
 The animals usually live with their therapist which creates a strong bond between them and helps with trust and communication during their work.